-- Candidates must be affiliated with a European country (cf. Council of Europe’s membership rules)
+- Candidates had to be affiliated with a European country (cf. Council of Europe’s membership rules)

-- European and Non- European nationals are eligible to apply.
+- European and Non- European nationals were eligible to apply.

-All applications are evaluated by a Scientific International Committee based on the following criteria:
+All applications have been evaluated by a Scientific International Committee based on the following criteria:

 - Quality of the research: The evaluation will be based on widely accepted academic criteria, such as: publications in peer-reviewed journals, other publications, references, prizes, grants, patents.